-Christian Era Calendars summarizes key identifiers for numbered
+Christian Era Calendars summarizes key identifiers leading to date

-dates and names within the year.
+placements within the Common Era.
 Roman and Jewish influence

-involving weeks, months, astrology and mythology prevail upon
+involving week and month naming, astrology and mythology prevail

-early church history.
-Sabbath continuity combines with Easter
+upon early church history.
+Sabbath continuity combines with

 embracing Jesus and calendar science.